mattgiguere/mattgiguere.github.io/_posts/2015-01-27-setting-up-mpi4py.md

 /opt/anaconda1anaconda2anaconda3/share/openmpi/help-opal-runtime.txt
 {% endhighlight %}

-After a little searching through my path, I saw one file that was causing problems, but fixing it still resulted in the above error.
-Fortunately, someone else encountered a similar error.
+Fortunately for me, [someone else encountered a similar error](https://groups.google.com/a/continuum.io/forum/#!topic/anaconda/7CsGQKNvcdQ).
 Until anaconda fixes their bug, an inelegant hack is to make a symbolic link pointing from /opt/ana... to the correct path.
 I have anaconda python installed for all users, so instead of pointing the symbolic link to my home directory, I pointed it to the directory containing the anaconda python distribution, the Applications directory:
 {% highlight sh %}
 sudo ln -s /Applications/anaconda/ /opt/anaconda1anaconda2anaconda3
 {% endhighlight %}